dkam4/CIS-Hosted-CSAT/docs/source/CIS-Hosted CSAT User Guide.md

 - If you do not want a user to have access to add/delete users, or create/delete assessments in that organization, you could go with a basic user/member, and assign that basic user to all Sub-Controls or a subset of the Sub-Controls.
 With the new bulk assignment ability in CIS CSAT v1.3.0 it is easier to assign a large number of Sub-Controls to a single user.

+### Home Page

+Upon logging in to CSAT, a user will arrive at the Dashboard page.
+This page displays organization and assessment information that is specific to the current user.
+You can return to the Dashboard page by selecting “Dashboard” from the side menu at any point.
+The Dashboard page contains the following sections:

+#### Organization & Industry Average, Completion & Validation Percentage [source](https://cisecurity.atlassian.net/wiki/spaces/SCFKB/pages/276267293/How+are+individual+organization+assessment+and+industry+average+scores+calculated+in+CSAT)

+**Organization Average** -
+The assessment average for the organization (shown as "Organization Average" on the main Dashboard and "Overall Score" on the pages for particular Controls) is calculated by averaging the scores of all applicable Controls in the assessment.
+All applicable Sub-Controls within a Control are averaged together to calculate the Control Average Score for that assessment.
+A Sub-Control's score is calculated based on the applicable scoring categories within that Sub-Control.

+**Industry Average** -
+The assessment average for the industry your organization is apart of.
+The assessment level Industry Average(displayed on the Dashboard) for that industry is calculated by averaging the Organization Averages for all of the organizations in that industry.
+(Note: this is different than averaging the Control Industry Average scores for all Controls in that industry).
+The Control Industry Average Score(Spiderweb on the Dashboard) for a particular Control is calculated by averaging the Control Average Scores for that Control in each of the organizations in that industry that have identified that Control as applicable.

+The industry type was selected during the creation of the organizaiton's CSAT account.
+If you don't remember which industry you selected, you can check by selecting "Adminstration" from the side menu.
+This will display the industry selected for the organization, as well as any sub-organizations.
+Selecting "edit" on the organization block will allow you to change industries.

+**Completion %** -

+**Validation %** -